 Find all the fun in New Braunfels for families right here!

 New Braunfels, TX, is known for its quaint German town and the Texas Family Waterpark Schlitterbahn.
-One small Texas town has been on my radar for quite a while, and it wasn’t until recently that I visited with my family in tow – New Braunfels for families.
+This Texas town has been on my radar for quite a while, and it wasn’t until recently that I visited with my family in tow.
+Here are fun adventures in New Braunfels for families.

 Related: Family Summer Getaways In Texas